CMSgov/bluebutton-site-static/developers.md

 The CMS Blue Button API:

 - Enables a developer to register a beneficiary-facing application
-- Enables a beneficiary to grant an application access to four years of their Part A, B, and D claims data
+- Enables a beneficiary to grant an app access to four years of their Part A, B, and D claims data
+- Has at least one Part A/B or D claim for over 53M Medicare beneficiaries
 - Uses the [HL7 FHIR](https://www.hl7.org/fhir/) standard for beneficiary data and the [OAuth 2.0](https://oauth.net/2/) standard for beneficiary authorization

-Developers can sign up [here]() to make use of the API.
+#### What types of Claims are in the Blue Button API?
+The eight types of Medicare insurance claims found in the Blue Button API are:

+- Carrier Claims (Doctor visits)
+- DME Claims (Durable Medical Equipment)
+- HHA (Home Health Services)
+- Hospice Claims	(Hospice)
+- Inpatient Claims	(Hospital Care)
+- Outpatient Claims
+- Part D Events
+- SNF Claims

+#### How long does it take for a Claim to be made available in the Blue Button API?
+In the Blue Button API backend database, Parts A and B claims data are updated weekly, while Part D event data are updated monthly.
+These updates include all claims and adjustments that CMS has received since the last data load.
+However, it’s important to note that there is often a lag between the date of a service and when a claim is processed.

+CMS recently published an analysis that provides further details on the completeness of Medicare claims at different levels of maturity that can be found [here](https://www.ccwdata.org/web/guest/ccw-medicare-data-white-papers).

+This differs from the current MyMedicare Blue Button File which has a shorter lag time from initial encounter to claims adjudication to being available in the Blue Button API.

+#### What about Medicare Advantage Plans?
+The Blue Button API does not include encounter claims for beneficiaries enrolled in Medicare Advantage, but does include Part D events for those beneficiaries.

 ---

 ## Authorization

-**Please note: Blue Button OAuth will be available in production on February 1st.**

 To use the Blue Button OAuth 2 a developer must